Frvnko/CS10/Computer Apps/Music Player Project/Sideloading to Android/README.md

 # Ideas to Include
 BYOD Link: Acer links

-New Andoid Side Loading Repository
+New Android Side Loading Repository
 - Purpose: any project updated to Android

 ---